 Depth: In nature, birdbaths come in the form of shallow puddles.
 In your backyard, an ideal birdbath will be no more than 1 to 2 inches deep, and have a sloped basin that allows birds to ease their way and out of the water.

 Height: The height of the birdbath affects which types of birds will use it.
 Small birds usually prefer taller birdbaths that give them a wide field of view.
 Larger birds, like doves and crows, prefer to drink (and eat) at ground level.
 A birdbath that is raised two or three feet off the ground will attract the widest variety of birds while offering them reasonable safety from nearby predators.

-Water in motion: Birds are instantly attracted water that gurgles, splashes and drips.
+Water in motion: Birds are instantly attracted to water that gurgles, splashes, and drips.
 Adding an element of moving water to your birdbath will attract more birds as well as helping reduce insects and algae growth.
 Drippers, water sprays, and bubblers are available commercially, or you may want to consider choosing a fountain design that runs on electricity or solar power.

 Place your birdbath in an open area of your yard.
 It should be near some trees, but away from shrubs and other structures that predators (like cats) like to hide.
 A shady spot will slow down water evaporation and help keep the water fresh.
 Branches from nearby trees will give birds an escape route, as well as a convenient place to sit and preen after bathing.

 The key to attracting a large number of birds is to keep your birdbath clean and full of water at all times.
 Leaves, insects, and other debris will find their way in, so give your birdbath a quick scrub and rinse every couple of days, when it's time to refill it with fresh water.
 Don't let the water become stale, and clean off the bottom of the basin immediately if you see green algae starting to form.